rundsk/dsk/README.md

 ## Abstract

-Using the _Design System Kit_ you quickly define and organize design documentation into a browsable and live-searchable design system.
+Using the _Design System Kit_ you quickly define and organize design aspects into a browsable and live-searchable design system.
 Hierachies are established using plain simple directories.
-Documentation is created by just adding a [Markdown](https://guides.github.com/features/mastering-markdown/) formatted file.
+Documentation is created by adding [Markdown](https://guides.github.com/features/mastering-markdown/) formatted files.

 ![screenshot](https://atelierdisko.de/assets/app/img/github_dsk.png)